shivamujawame/AIW-Infra-Migration/Labfiles/module1-exercise3.md

    ![Screenshot of the Azure portal showing the create storage account blade.](Images/1.3.png)

-6. Now, uncheck the box next to **Enable soft delete for blobs** and **Enable soft delete for containers** to disable the soft delete on blobs and container as the soft delete enabled storage account is **not supported** for enabling replication on Virtual Machines.
+6. Now, uncheck the box next to **Enable soft delete for blobs** and **Enable soft delete for containers** to disable the soft delete on blobs and containers as the soft delete enabled storage account is **not supported** for enabling replication on Virtual Machines.
 Click on **Save**.

    ![Screenshot of the Azure portal showing the create storage account blade.](Images/1.4.png)

 #### Task summary

-In this task you created a new Azure Storage Account that will be used by Migration and modernization.
+In this task, you created a new Azure Storage Account that will be used for Migration and modernization.

 ### Task 2: Register the Hyper-V Host with Migration and modernization

-In this task, you will register your Hyper-V host(LabVM) with the Migration and modernization service.
+In this task, you will register your Hyper-V host(LabVM) with the Migration and Modernization service.
 This service uses Azure Site Recovery as the underlying migration engine.
 As part of the registration process, you will deploy the Azure Site Recovery Provider on your Hyper-V host.

 1. Return to the **Azure Migrate | Servers, databases and web apps** blade in the Azure Portal, and select **Servers, databases and web apps (1)** under **Migration goals** on the left.
 Under **Migration Tools**, select **Discover (2)**.